 I’m a guy who’s into networking, meeting other business people, and making relationships, and doing business.
 So, naturally, when I found out about BNI (Business Network International), I was absolutely hooked.
-I took a membership application home with me the first day, and brought it back the next week with payment.
+I took a membership application home with me the first day, and brought it back the next week with my payment.
 I didn’t know much about it, or how the meetings worked, but I loved that I found a group dedicated to meeting every week and passing business back and forth.

 Eventually, I became more and more involved with the chapter I was a part of, and joined the membership committee, then was was nominated for Chapter Vice President and did that for about a year, finally becoming a BNI Ambassador right before I dropped out.
 You could say I was crazy about BNI, and it was true—I loved it.
 I was a member for just over two years, and found it to be a valuable addition to my professional life.
 In the second year, I made over 70% of my annual income through referrals from my BNI Chapter. …and that is money talking.